greenonion/blog/content/blog/sicp-intro-1-1-6.md

 It also goes without saying that you shouldn't believe everyhting you read: some of these solutions might be incomplete or just plain wrong.

-On a slightly practical note: I have been using [Racket](https://racket-lang.org) with it's [SICP collection](compatibility layer) for the exercises.
+On a slightly practical note: I have been using [Racket](https://racket-lang.org) with its [SICP collection](compatibility layer) for the exercises.
 I considered using [Clojure](https://clojure.org) (which I'm already familiar with) but decided against it, mainly because I wanted to follow the text as closely as I could.
 Scheme is a very syntactically simple language